 Sessions Woods Wildlife Management Area

-The exhibit area in the Sessions Woods Conservation Education Center is open for public visitation and the front office will be open for hunting and fishing license sales on Mondays – Fridays, from 9:00 AM – 4:00 PM.
-Face coverings must be worn by all visitors at all times when inside the building.
+The exhibit area in the Sessions Woods Conservation Education Center is open for public visitation and the front office is open for hunting and fishing license sales on Mondays – Fridays, from 9:00 AM – 4:00 PM.
 No public restrooms are available inside the Center, but there are portable toilets on the property.
 The trails remain open for public use from sunrise to sunset.
 Check the DEEP Calendar for a listing of events and activities.

 Please note that the Sessions Woods Field Office is not yet currently staffed to full capacity.
 Front office staff will be available for assistance during regular operating hours.
 As we work toward reopening our field offices, some staff are in the field while others are still teleworking.
 The best way to reach staff is to call the Wildlife Division at 860-424-3011 or send an email to email@example.com.

 Visitors to Sessions Woods are advised to “Be Bear Aware” when hiking the trails.
 Black bears are commonly observed at the area and along the trails.
 Before starting your hike, become familiar with what you should do if you encounter a bear.

 ATTENTION: The beaver marsh boardwalk at the Sessions Woods Wildlife Management Area is currently closed for repairs until further notice.
 Wheelchair and public access will not be available until the repairs are completed.

 Learn About Wildlife and Wildlife Habitat Firsthand